kfogel/presidential-speeches/README.md

   there other old speeches with odd spelling?

 * Some things are really written out and signed.
-  The say "By the president" or somesuch at the bottom, and often mention another official who facilitated the transmission.
+  The say "By the president" or some such at the bottom, and often mention another official who facilitated the transmission.
   See, e.g., [this
   one](data/may-19-1869-proclamation-establishing-eight-hour-workday.txt).

-* Some speeches are signed "Very respectfully," or somesuch.
+* Some speeches are signed "Very respectfully," or some such.
   E.g., [this
   one](data/june-22-1877-prohibition-federal-employees-political.txt).